PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints the word Hello world
+A script that display a confused smiley